Discovery of Single Independent Latent Variable: Autoencoder Model with Discriminator

 \section{Autoencoder Model with Discriminator}

-To achieve the above goals, we propose using an autoencoder (AE) model $(E,D)$, where the encoder $E$ maps inputs $x$ to codes $s'$ (analysis), and the decoder $D$ maps code-condition tuples $(s', t)$ to input reconstructions $\hat{x}$ (synthesis), i.e., $x \xmapsto{E} s'$ and $(s',t) \xmapsto{D} \hat{x}$.
-Our approach is illustrated in Figure~\ref{fig:proposed}.
+To achieve the above goals, we propose an autoencoder (AE) with a discriminator.
+The AE model is denoted by $(E,D)$, where the encoder $E$ maps inputs $x$ to codes $s'$ (analysis), and the decoder $D$ maps code-condition tuples $(s', t)$ to input reconstructions $\hat{x}$ (synthesis), i.e., $x \xmapsto{E} s'$ and $(s',t) \xmapsto{D} \hat{x}$.
+The discriminator, denoted by $g(\cdot)$, maps codes $s'$ to predicted conditions $\hat{t}$\footnote{This formulation of the discriminator does not capture all scenarios, however we use it here for simplicity.
+In \Cref{subsec:train_obj}, we describe additional implementations of the discriminator.}.